- Search The Registry

 In 1996, Collins returned to the Chicago Public School system to supervise three of the schools that had been placed on probation.
 She specifically requested those schools with the worst academic records and lowest parental involvement rate and in only half a year improved the rating of two of the three schools by eighty-five percent.
 During the following year, the Marva Collins Preparatory School of Wisconsin opened its doors to its first class of students, and other schools have since opened in Cincinnati, Ohio, and throughout Florida.
 Marva Collins has trained over 100,000 teachers since the opening of the Westside Preparatory School and has traveled to Africa with the Young Presidents' Organization in order to spread her methodology to educators worldwide.

 She received over forty honorary doctoral degrees from universities including Dartmouth and Notre Dame and in 1982 was honored, along with Barbara Walters, as one of the 'Legendary Women of the World'.
 Now located on Chicago's South Side, Collins' daughter Cynthia, one of the school's first students is currently heading Westside Preparatory School.

-Collins married to Clarence Collins from September 1960 until his death in 1995.
-Together, they had three children; Patrick, Eric and Cynthia.
-Collins died on June 24, 2015 in Beaufort County, South Carolina, aged 78, while in hospice care.
+Collins married Clarence Collins from September 1960 until his death in 1995.
+Together, they had three children; Patrick, Eric, and Cynthia.
+Collins died on June 24, 2015, in Beaufort County, South Carolina, aged 78, while in hospice care.